Before visiting us - make an appointment at 062 888 6666

 Each coin is individually packaged in a hard plastic capsule if desired.

-When placing an order through our online shop, you can choose to have the products delivered to you by DExpress, or to pick them them up in person at our office in Belgrade.
+When placing an order through our online store, you can choose to have the products delivered to you via DExpress or to pick them up in person at our office in Belgrade.

 Delivery by DExpress